givani30/BellmanFilterDFSV/README.md

 ## Project Purpose

 DFSV models are used in finance to model the time-varying volatility and correlation of multiple asset returns by relating them to a smaller set of unobserved latent factors, each with its own stochastic volatility process.
-This project focuses on the specific DFSV model outlined in Boekestijn (2025) and provides tools to:
+This project focuses on the specific DFSV model outlined in  and provides tools to:

 *   Define the DFSV model parameters using a JAX-compatible structure (`DFSVParamsDataclass`).
 *   Simulate realistic financial time series data based on the specified DFSV model.